Trojan3877/SafeSight-AI/CONTRIBUTING.md

-# Contributing to SafeSight-AI
+# Contributing to SafeSight AI

+## How to Contribute
+1. Fork the repository
+2. Create a feature branch
+3. Write clean, documented code
+4. Submit a Pull Request

 ## Standards
-- Clean, modular Python
+- Python 3.10+
+- Type hints required
-- Type-safe functions
+- Black formatting
 - Unit tests required

-## Workflow
-1. Fork repo
-2. Create feature branch
-3. Submit PR with tests

-## Ethics
+## Reporting Issues
-Safety AI must prioritize human well-being.
+Use GitHub Issues with:
+- Steps to reproduce
+- Expected vs actual behavior
+- Logs if applicable